getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ## Hints

 The Python SDK provides some common [hints]({% link _documentation/error-reporting/configuration/filtering.md %}#event-hints) for breadcrumbs and events.
 These hints are passed as the `hint` parameter to `before_send` and `before_breadcrumb` (as well as event processors) as a dictionary.
-More than one hint can be supplied but this is rare.
+More than one hint can be supplied, but this is rare.

 `exc_info`

-: If this hint is set then it's an exc info tuple in the form `(exc_type, exc_value, tb)`.
+: If you set this hint, then it's an exc info tuple in the form `(exc_type, exc_value, tb)`.
 This can be used to extract additional information from the original error object.

 `log_record`

 : This hint is passed to breadcrumbs and contains the log record that created it.
 It can be used to extract additional information from the original `logging` log record that is not extracted by default.
-  Likewise it can be useful to discard uninteresting breadcrumbs.
+Likewise, it can be useful to discard uninteresting breadcrumbs.

 `httplib_request`